Club “Малышок” (for babies 0-3 and their parents)

 As a rule, we do not recommend taking A-level too early, since a student, no matter how capable he or she is, may not be mentally ready to absorb the content of the course, including, for instance, a dispute on such topics as drug addiction or prostitution.
 From our experience, the optimal time for studying this course is in Years 12 and/or 13 of a mainstream English school.
 The exams consist of 4 expanded modules which vary in character, with two focused on the spoken and two on the written word.

-The main aim of A-level lessons is to prepare the students for a successful AS and A2 Russian examination.
+The main aim of A-level lessons is to prepare the students for a successful examination.

 This course is designed for the students who have successfully taken Russian GCSE and are mature enough to be able to engage in a serious discussion on a variety of topics, to hold their own opinion, and to be able to support it with meaningful arguments.
 The course implies a substantial amount of independent work with a range of materials (including books, magazines, and internet resources) whilst preparing for the oral and written exams.
 Findings from the students’ independent research are discussed in class.
 There are also one-to-one consultations with individual students, during which their chosen topics are discussed in more detail.